Translations

 Monday, 1/22/2024

-Moscow: morning low -12C (10.4F), daytime high -4C (24.8F).
+Moscow: Morning low -12C (10.4F), daytime high -4C (24.8F).
 The weather was mostly cloudy, but there was no snow.

-Here: morning low 10F (-12.2C), daytime high 45F (+7.2C).
-Our morning low was barely colder than Moscow, but our eight days of winter were over.
+Here: Morning low 10F (-12.2C), daytime high 45F (+7.2C).
+Our morning low was barely colder than Moscow's, but our eight days of winter were over.

-In the afternoon, with the temperature comfortably above freezing, Molly got off the couch and remembered how to enjoy the cool and sunny weather, outside!
-I shoveled the melting snow, from the driveway, behind where our car is garaged.
+In the afternoon, with the temperature comfortably above freezing, Molly got off the couch and remembered how to enjoy the cool and sunny weather outside!
+I shoveled the melting snow from the driveway behind where our car is garaged.
 My “brave” wife shoveled two scoops of snow.
 Later, she and I dusted, swept, and vacuumed.
-Yes, her county school employer called off school today, due to the morning cold and the roads, which were still snow covered.
+Yes, her county school employer called off school today, due to the morning cold and the roads, which were still snow-covered.
 She found out that she's off work tomorrow also.

 Conclusion

 Here, the typically warm and rainy winter weather pattern is returning.
 Today, Tuesday, 1/23/2023, our morning low was 28F (-2.2C).
 The daytime high reached 46F (+7.7C).
-The after midnight low (for tomorrow morning) is predicted to be 37F (+2.7C).
-The clouds could bring rain, through most of this week.
-The 10-Day Weather: Knoxville, TN, as of 1/23/2024, 9:39 AM EST (The Weather Channel) forecasts, from the remainder of today, through Tuesday, 2/6/2024.
-(That's 14 complete days, actually.)
+The after-midnight low (for tomorrow morning) is predicted to be 37F (+2.7C).
+The clouds could bring rain most of this week.
+The 10-Day Weather: Knoxville, TN, as of 1/23/2024, 9:39 AM EST (The Weather Channel), shows the forecast from the remainder of today through Tuesday, 2/6/2024.
+That's actually 14 complete days.
 Two morning lows are predicted to be barely below freezing.
 Daytime highs could range from 44 to 62F (+6.6 to +16.6C).
-Rain is predicted eight days.
+Rain is predicted on eight days.
 Light breezes are expected.

-For recent photographs, of the current Russian winter, you might enjoy: “In Photos: Russians Grapple With Heating Losses Amid Subzero Temperatures,” The Moscow Times, 1/17/2024.
+For recent photographs of the current Russian winter, you might enjoy: “In Photos: Russians Grapple With Heating Losses Amid Subzero Temperatures,” The Moscow Times, 1/17/2024.
 The photographs remind me of Russia.

-Did I adapt well, to our eight days of Russian winter?
+Did I adapt well to our eight days of Russian winter?
 Yes, quite well and easily.
 It brought back memories.
-The main problem, locally, was that Knox County doesn't have the personnel, equipment, and supplies, to clear all the roads.
-State roads were cleared, fairly early.
+The main problem, locally, was that Knox County doesn't have the personnel, equipment, and supplies to clear all the roads.
+State roads were cleared fairly early.
 County roads were like snowy ice skating rinks.

 No comments: